-Petersons Winery, Armidale NSW
+2. Visit Petersons Winery, Armidale NSW

-One of the top recommendations from our Facebook community when we asked for things to do in Armidale was to visit Pertersons Winery, just 5 minutes out of town.
+One of the top recommendations from our Facebook community, when we asked for things to do in Armidale, was to visit Pertersons Winery, just 5 minutes out of town.

 We bought ourselves a bottle of vintage Shiraz.

-Tourist Drive 19 is a lovely 86km half-day loop starting and ending in Armidale.
+Tourist Drive 19 is a lovely 86 km half-day loop starting and ending in Armidale.

 We drove anti-clockwise and our first stop was the town of Uralla, best known for the exploits of NSW’s last bushranger Captain Thunderbolt.

-Last stop on our drive was the before mentioned Petersons Winery.
+The last stop on our drive was the before mentioned Petersons Winery.

 - The Brasserie and Courtyard Cafe at Booloominbah – lunch or a coffee whilst taking in the historical ambiance.

-Drive the Waterfall Way in Armidale, NSW
+5. Drive the Waterfall Way in Armidale, NSW

 If you’re not heading to the coast after Armidale, two spots within reach and worth a round-trip along Waterfall Way include Wollomombi Gorge and Ebor Falls.

-Wollomombi Gorge and Falls, Armidale NSW
+6. Visit Wollomombi Gorge and Falls, Armidale NSW

 A 35 minute drive east from Armidale brings you to the Wollomombi Falls and Wollomombi Gorge.

-You just have to hope there’s been decent rain, unfortunately for us they were dry when we visited, but the Gorge is spectacular and worth a stop on its own.
+You just have to hope there’s been decent rain, unfortunately for us, they were dry when we visited, but the Gorge is spectacular and worth a stop on its own.

-Ebor Falls, Armidale NSW
+7. Check Out Ebor Falls, Armidale NSW

 Driving one hour east from Armidale gets you to the impressive Ebor Falls.

-The Guy Fawkes River plunges 100m over the upper and lower falls and there’s a kid friendly walking track linking both falls which each have viewing decks offering top views of the falls and surrounding bush.
+The Guy Fawkes River plunges 100m over the upper and lower falls and there’s a kid-friendly walking track linking both falls which each have viewing decks offering top views of the falls and surrounding bush.